silvest/RGESolver/README.md

 # `RGESolver`

 A `C++` library to perform renormalization group evolution of SMEFT coefficients, both numerically and with the leading-log approximation.
   The general flavour case at dimension-six level is considered.
 Operators that violate lepton and/or baryon number conservation are not considered.
+The documentation for this library can be found [here](https://silvest.github.io/RGESolver/annotated.html)

 `RGESolver` is a free software under the copyright of the GNU General Public License.